CrickmoreRoguljaLabs/ThermogeneticsBox/README.md

 1x Water Bath, such as PolyScience WB05A11B Digital General Purpose Water Bath, 5 L Capacity, 120V/60 Hz: Amazon https://www.amazon.com/PolyScience-WB05A11B-Digital-General-Capacity/dp/B00N5ILOK4

-You will also need access to a threader and scissors.
+You will also need access to a threader, scissors, and tape.

 ## Assembly